jrjml/jrjml.github.io/long_range_plan/long-range-plan.md

     3. Objective: Assess and update NF & JNF collections - End of 2021
        Ensure non fiction meets collection development criteria.
 Cull and restock as needed.
 A major culling could result in more room for high circulation items like DVDs.
 Rural libraries should absolutely carry non-fiction, but general items can be preserved over more specific items, when appropriate.
 Items which will become outdates instantly (like software manuals) will be phased completely out, and the civil war items.

+    4. Objective: Physical inventory - End of FY 2020
+       Ensure that all items are physically counted.
+Having now relocated all of the barcodes to same spot on every item makes this much easier.
+The library will use wireless scanners along with Koha's built-in inventory tools store to calculate both apparent shrink and actual shrink data.
+Physical inventories should be done regularly, but no more often than absolutely necessary becuase it is such a large undertaking.
+Perhaps every few years.
+This data will show all current and future shrink expressed in number of items, item types, as well as dollar amounts.

 2. GOAL: More reference services

 	Reference serivces present a unique challenge to libraries.
 Digital resources are more prevalent than ever.